Introduction to the Sports Industry

 Sports are big business.
 Combined, the “Big 4” leagues in America, the National Football League (NFL), National Basketball Association (NBA), the National Hockey League (NHL) and Major League Baseball (MLB), bring in about $23 billion in revenue during a typical year, but that’s just the tip of the iceberg.
-U.S. sporting equipment sales at retail sporting goods stores are $42.6 billion yearly, according to U.S. government figures.
+U.S. sporting equipment sales at retail sporting goods stores are $44.1 billion yearly, according to U.S. government figures.
 A reasonable estimate of the total U.S. sports market would be $485 billion yearly (and $1.5 trillion for the entire world).
 However, the sports industry is so complex, including ticket sales, licensed products, sports video games, collectibles, sporting goods, sports-related advertising, endorsement income, stadium naming fees and facilities income, that it’s difficult to put an all-encompassing figure on annual revenue.
 When researching numbers in the sports industry, be prepared for apparent contradictions.
 For example, the NFL receives vastly more money each year for TV and cable broadcast rights than MLB, despite the fact that MLB teams play about 10 times more games each year than NFL teams.

 When the astonishing variety of sports-related sectors is considered, a significant portion of the workforce in developed nations such as the U.S., UK, Australia and Japan rely on the sports industry for their livelihoods.
-Official U.S. Bureau of Labor Statistics figures as of 2011 found that there were 12,630 professional American athletes plus 193,810 coaches and scouts, along with 15,630 umpires, referees and officials.
-Meanwhile, the data showed that 489,200 Americans work in fitness centers, 39,700 work in snow skiing facilities, 68,300 work in bowling centers and 342,300 work at country clubs or golf courses.
+Official U.S. Bureau of Labor Statistics figures as of 2013 found that there were 13,880 professional American athletes plus 206,808 coaches and scouts, along with 16,140 umpires, referees and officials.
+Meanwhile, the data showed that 523,400 Americans work in fitness centers, 40,700 in snow skiing facilities, 68,300 in bowling centers and 349,900 at country clubs or golf courses.
 In total, approximately 1.3 million Americans work directly in amusement and recreation sectors.
-Another 45,000 work in the wholesale trade of sporting goods, and 245,800 work in retail sporting goods stores.
+Another 49,800 work in the wholesale trade of sporting goods, and 270,000 in retail sporting goods stores.
 Sports, recreation and related supplies and services have been among the greatest new job engines over the past two years, and virtually all of these sectors are up substantially in job count since 2011.

 While it may not seem like it to the casual observer, the sports sector is constantly evolving in terms of personal tastes, popular games and technologies.
 For example, the decades-old Indy 500 has been eclipsed by NASCAR in many ways.
 In fact, the personality and popularity of a top athlete can have a tremendous impact on the current popularity of a particular sport—NBA megastar LeBron James, who was recruited for the league directly out of high school, being a superb example with his extremely positive impact on basketball both at home and abroad.

 It is worth noting that there are significant differences between NSGA’s annual study and the other major study conducted in the U.S. each year by the Sports & Fitness Industry Association (SFIA), formerly the Sporting Goods Manufacturers Association (SGMA).
-SGMA’s results are also very interesting, but quite different.
 NSGA requires that a consumer participate in an activity at least once during the year in order to be counted.
-SGMA requires that the consumer reports engaging in the activity at least twice.
-Also, NSGA counts younger consumers than does SGMA.
+SFIA requires that the consumer reports engaging in the activity at least twice.
+Also, NSGA counts younger consumers than does SFIA.

 Meanwhile, the number of people playing golf in America has been dropping over the long term, although audiences for televised golf events remain very large.
-Then there’s the fact that large audiences have been watching high-stakes poker tournaments on television recently.
+Then there’s the fact that big audiences have been watching high-stakes poker tournaments on television recently.
 Does that qualify as sports broadcasting?
 It’s certainly a game.
 Moreover, thanks to the Internet, fantasy sports teams and online betting on sports events are soaring.
-Meanwhile, electronic games have become one of the world’s leading industries, at more than $60 billion in annual revenues for 2014, including software, game consoles, mobile games and game subscriptions.
+Meanwhile, electronic games have become one of the world’s leading industries, at more than $100 billion in annual revenues for 2014, including software, game consoles, mobile games and game subscriptions.
 In the minds of many people, competing against other electronic games players is a sporting activity.

-Amateur participation in the team sports of lacrosse, volleyball and rugby is extremely high.
-SGMA reports 29% growth in core participants in lacrosse during 2011.
+Amateur participation in the team sports of lacrosse, volleyball and rugby has been extremely high.
+SFIA reported 29% growth in core participants in lacrosse during 2011 alone.

 One of the strongest, long-term growth trends in all of the recreation business is in fitness-related activities.
-In the U.S. alone, health clubs boasted 51.4 million members in 2011, representing a 2.4% increase, according to the International Health, Racquet & Sportsclub Association (IHRSA).
-America’s 29,890 health clubs enjoyed revenues of $21.4 billion (a 5% increase).
+In the U.S. alone, health clubs boasted 50.2 million members in 2012, up from only 41.3 million in 2005, according to the International Health, Racquet & Sportsclub Association (IHRSA).
+America’s 30,500 health clubs enjoyed revenues of $21.8 billion in 2012.
 Members visit their clubs an average of about 100 days each year.

 Internationally, IHRSA research found there were 43.5 million health club members in the European market during 2011.
 This represented a decrease of 900,000, not surprising in light of the economic downturn in Europe.

-Globally, IHRSA estimates 133,000 health clubs serving 129 million members as of 2011.
-It also reports that Brazil, a very body-conscious nation and home of Rio de Janeiro’s famous beach culture, is second only to the U.S. in the total number of health clubs.
+Globally, IHRSA estimated that 133,000 health clubs served 129 million members as of 2011.
+It also reported that Brazil, a very body-conscious nation and home of Rio de Janeiro’s famous beach culture, is second only to the U.S. in the total number of health clubs.
 IHRSA stated that India and China are expansion markets with very high potential.

 Evolving technologies and fashions have an immense impact on sales of sporting goods within specific sectors.
 Sporting goods makers are constantly trying to create reasons for consumers to buy new equipment.
 Golf club makers adopt new technologies with great success.
 Snow ski and board makers use new technologies as soon as they become available.
 Additionally, ski gear manufacturers introduce new fashions, new colors and new styles yearly in an effort to get consumers to buy new or buy up, regardless of whether significant new technologies are involved.
 Nanotechnology, with the ability to provide components with tremendous strength at very low weight, is being featured in new equipment to a growing degree, including tennis rackets.
 Likewise, carbon fibers are increasingly seen in the construction of upper-end equipment, including fine bicycles.